Fame (Irene Cara song): History

-Irene Cara played the role of Coco Hernandez in the movie Fame and sang the vocals for the theme song.
+Irene Cara played the role of Coco Hernandez in the film Fame and sang the vocals for the theme song.
 The music for the song was written by Michael Gore and the lyrics were written by Dean Pitchford.
 The song earned Cara a Grammy nomination for Best Female Pop Vocal Performance.
 The movie became an "overnight sensation".
 The song won an Oscar for best film theme song in 1981.
 In July 1982, it was re-released on the back of the successful TV series and topped the charts in several countries, including the Netherlands, New Zealand and the United Kingdom.

 Fame theme song

 The song was later used as the theme song for the Fame television series, which aired from 1982 to 1987.
-For seasons 1-4, the song was performed by Erica Gimpel who played Cara's character, Coco, on the show.
-For seasons 5-6, it was performed by Loretta Chandler.
+For seasons 1–4, the song was performed by Erica Gimpel who played Cara's character, Coco, on the show.
+For seasons 5–6, it was performed by Loretta Chandler.
 The song was also used in other TV shows related to Fame.